Totix82/JenkinsPipelineGitHub/README.md

 Enter your Pipeline code into the Script text area.

-The build will be composed by X stages.
-The notification stages will be ignored, since they will fail.

-Currently I don't have an SMTP server available.
+The build will be composed by 3 stages.
+The notification stages of start/end of the project will be ignored, since they will fail because currently I don't have an SMTP server available.

-To skip then use script step and try-catch block (similar to previous proposition by R_K but in declarative style), e.g.
+To skip then use a script step and try-catch block (similar to previous proposition by R_K but in declarative style), e.g.

 stage('someStage') {
     steps {